RNBBarrett/CrewAI-examples/README.md

 In simple terms:

--Crew AI used agents to do work for you.
+*Crew AI used agents to do work for you.
--We define tasks and assign those tasks to our agents.
+*We define tasks and assign those tasks to our agents.
--The agents may also use tools to assist in their tasks.
+*The agents may also use tools to assist in their tasks.

 This simple example we setup two agents: